pfnet-research/cg-transfer/README.md

 |surface normal estimation	|bop 	|64k   	|ResNet50 |N/A  	|
 |semantic segmentation	    |bop 	|64k   	|ResNet50 |N/A  	|

 Due to the filesize, we cannot put the download links here.
-If you are interested in,
+If you are interested in, please let [me](mailto:hayasick@preferred.jp) know.